qteatime/belle/README.md

 Then point your browser to http://localhost:8000.
 Example programs and documentation are embedded in the small IDE.

+---

 Alternatively, if you don't have Node.js and npm installed, you can start any web-browser in the `docs/` folder:

     $ cd docs
     $ python3 -m http.server   # note that this http server is really slow

+You can also run it directly from the web: https://qteati.me/belle

 ## Concept and etymology